kaito-project/headlamp-kaito/docs/docs/intro.md

 ## Purpose

-Headlamp-KAITO enhances the [KAITO VSCode Extension](https://learn.microsoft.com/en-us/azure/aks/aks-extension-kaito) with a modern, intuitive UI built directly into Headlamp.
-Instead of relying on YAML or CLI workflows, this version introduces a visual experience that simplifies GPU node provisioning and model deployment for AKS users.
-This plugin serves as a bridge between Headlamp's Kubernetes management capabilities and KAITO's AI workload orchestration.
-It transforms complex CLI and YAML-based AI model deployment workflows into an intuitive web interface that handles GPU node provisioning, model deployment, and interactive AI chat sessions.
+Headlamp-KAITO is a Headlamp plugin that enhances the [KAITO VSCode Extension](https://learn.microsoft.com/en-us/azure/aks/aks-extension-kaito) By integrating directly with Headlamp, it eliminates the need for complex CLI commands or manual YAML editing, streamlining GPU node provisioning and AI model deployment with Kubernetes.
+This plugin bridges Headlamp’s Kubernetes cluster management with KAITO’s AI orchestration tools, allowing users to seamlessly deploy, monitor, and interact with AI models.
+It also features a built-in AI chat assistant, providing a powerful, interactive experience—all within the Headlamp UI.

 ## Key Features

-KAITO has the following key differentiations compared to most of the mainstream model deployment methodologies built on top of virtual machine infrastructures:
+The Headlamp KAITO plugin offers the following features:

-- **Enhanced UI:** Interact with KAITO directly in Headlamp through a modern, intuitive interface, eliminating manual CLI steps.
+- **Modern, Intuitive Interface:** Use KAITO directly within Headlamp through a streamlined UI that removes the need for manual CLI commands and simplifies Kubernetes workflows.
-- **One-click Model Deployment:** Deploy validated models from the KAITO Model Catalog with a single click.
+- **One-click Model Deployment:** Deploy pre-validated models from the KAITO Model Catalog with a single click.
 - **Automatic GPU Provisioning:** KAITO’s controller logic provisions GPU-backed nodes automatically based on model requirements.
-- **Dynamic Model Discovery:** Discover available models dynamically from within the current namespace.
+- **Dynamic Model Discovery:** Discover available models scoped to your current Kubernetes namespace.
-- **Integrated Port Forwarding:** Built-in port forwarding with real-time connection status and error handling.
+- **Integrated Port Forwarding:** Access deployed models effortlessly with built-in port forwarding, complete with real-time connection status and error reporting.
-- **AI-powered Chat Assistant:** Get guided troubleshooting and user support through an integrated AI chat assistant.
+- **AI-powered Chat Assistant:** Receive guided assistance and user support via an embedded AI assistant within the plugin.
+- **MCP Server Support for Tool Calling:** Supports MCP server connection to enable secure, scalable tool calling for advanced AI workflows and automation.

 ## KAITO Architecture

-KAITO follows the classic Kubernetes Custom Resource Definition(CRD)/controller design pattern.
-Users manage a `workspace` custom resource which describes the GPU requirements and the inference or tuning specification.
-KAITO controllers automate the deployment by reconciling the `workspace` custom resource.
+KAITO follows the standard Kubernetes Custom Resource Definition(CRD) controller design pattern.
+Users manage a `workspace` custom resource that defines GPU requirements along with inference or tuning specifications.
+The KAITO controllers automate deployment by continuously reconciling the desired state defined in the `workspace` custom resource.

 The major components consist of: